 The Confederate monument at the University of Mississippi was placed during a time in which the gains made by Black people during the Reconstruction era were taken away by new Jim Crow laws.
 During Reconstruction, free Black people had been able to gain more rights and power.
 White people worried about losing their political power to large free Black populations and created these laws to take away Black people's rights.
 This included the right to vote.3 The White Southerners who supported the Lost Cause viewed Reconstruction as a dark time in history.4 A newspaper called the Confederate Veteran wrote that the UDC's purpose for memorializing was to "hold aside the curtain of memory that those who will may read the story as it was written-as it was lived-in the bitter days of war and reconstruction."5 In 1956, the Mississippi Citizens' Council used similar language when members wrote a letter that spoke out against the integration of Mississippi public schools.6 After the 1954 Brown v.
 Board decision, Citizens' Councils were created by White segregationists across the South who wanted to keep Black children from attending White schools.
 In 1962, the University erupted in violence when James Meredith, a Black student, attempted to integrate the University.
-When U.S. Marshalls were called in, a White mob attacked them.
-The U.S. Marshalls fired tear gas, and the segregationists took cover at the monument.
+When U.S. Marshalls were called in, the White mob attacked them.
+The U.S. Marshalls fired tear gas and the segregationists took cover at the monument.
 General Edwin Walker climbed the statue, where he congratulated the students and told them that they had a right to protest and that their cause was just.
-Meanwhile, a local minister named Duncan Gray tried to get the mob to leave peacefully but was removed by force and sent away.7 Meredith was able to enroll, and the University of Mississippi was desegregated, but many White students continued to honor the Confederacy.
+Meanwhile, a local minister named Duncan Gray tried to get the mob to leave peacefully but was removed by force and sent away.7 Meredith was able to enroll and the University of Mississippi was desegregated, but many White students continued to honor the Confederacy.
 For some time, the band wore uniforms that looked like those of Confederate soldiers.
 Some students even wore blackface and robes like those worn by the Ku Klux Klan.
-In 1984, the University yearbook stated, "The Confederate Soldier stands at the entrance of the campus, greeting prospective students and returning alumni alike.
+In 1984, the University yearbook stated, "[t]he Confederate Soldier stands at the entrance of the campus, greeting prospective students and returning alumni alike.
 He reminds us of our Southern heritage-both its turmoil and peaceful tranquility."8 In February 2019, Confederate supporters rallied around the monument on campus.
 Members of the school's basketball team kneeled during the national anthem at a game to protest the rally.9 Two weeks later, student leaders voted to ask the University to move the monument to a campus cemetery where Confederate soldiers were buried.
-The plan to 6 Ibid., 5.
+The plan to move the monument was finally approved in June 2020.
+The statue was officially moved in 6 Ibid.

-9 Emily Wagster Pettus, "Confederate Monument at Ole Miss to Be Moved to Cemetery," ABC News (June 18, 2020). https://abcnews.go.com/US/wireStory/confederate-statue-moved-central-spot-ole-miss-71320238.
+9 Emily Wagster Pettus, "Confederate Monument at Ole Miss to Be Moved to Cemetery," ABC News (June 18, 2020). https://apnews.com/article/677288bb8ba5c84fbf227fec4ed52ecb